Hozza66/noughts_and_crosses_with_AI/README.md

 # Noughts and Crosses game with AI

-This repository contains a simple noughts and crosses game with an AI opponent.
+This repository contains a noughts and crosses game with an AI opponent programed in Python.

 The AI will play optimally and cannot be beaten.